 The MBA modules reflect situations that managers face as their organizations move through the business cycle.
 Each module is taught by a team of business faculty members.
 Students may take one module per semester.

-In Module 1, students examine the essential issues involved in the day-to-day operations of an existing business.
+In Module 1, students examine the essential issues involved in leading a dynamic and diverse workforce by focusing on the broad skills of teamwork, leadership, and communication.
 Module 2 focuses on the complexities involved in launching new products, business ventures, subsidiaries or divisions.
 In Module 3, students learn how to position a firm for long-term competitive advantage by developing strategies that capitalize on worldwide competition and globalization, and reorganization and restructuring.
 Module 4 builds on previous modules by preparing students to consider present conditions and analyze possible future events.

 With over 35 elective courses to choose from, students can explore topics that are relevant to their particular needs and interests.
 View a complete list of elective courses at uwcmba.org/electives.